NaissanceE: Reception

-The game generally received very good reviews, being praised mainly for its atmosphere, soundtrack, and graphics.
+The game generally received positive reviews, being praised mainly for its atmosphere, soundtrack, and graphics.
 The level of difficulty of some of the challenges has been criticised though, with several reviewers believing that those challenges are too difficult.
 It has also been said that, due to the open nature of the setting, it can be easy to get lost.

 Chris Capel of GameWatcher / Strategy Informer complained that "NaissanceE could've been a neat game but Limasse Five should've just stuck with making a cool artistic world and left the actual gameplay at home."

 Jonathan Fortin of Hooked Gamers commended the game for its artistic vision but complained that "the developers didn't fully commit to that vision" and said that it could have nearly been a masterpiece if "the entire game had focused on the puzzles that made its first few hours such a delight" but concluded that "the game still comes recommended...but only for non-epileptic players who have a high tolerance for frustration."

 Jim Rossignol of Rock Paper Shotgun said that "the oozing (yet markedly unpretentious) atmosphere, the sense of mystery, and the occasionally exquisite vistas provide enough of a reward to make it worth seeing, even if you will squirm at bloodying your patience, and grinding it against brutal jumping puzzles."

 Petra Schmitz of GameStar gave the game 65 out of 100 and found parts of the game annoying while being fascinated with the abstract landscapes.